Structure of $k$-Matching-Planar Graphs: Introduction

 The \defn{crossing graph} of a topological graph $G$ is the graph \defn{$X_{G}$} with vertex set $E(G)$, where distinct $e,f\in E(G)$ are adjacent in $X_G$ if and only if $e$ and $f$ cross in $G$.
 By definition, the topological thickness of a topological graph $G$ equals the chromatic number of $X_{G}$.
 A graph $G$ is \defn{$d$-degenerate} if every subgraph of $G$ has minimum degree at most $d$.
 A greedy algorithm shows that every $d$-degenerate graph is $(d + 1)$-colourable.
 The crossing graph of a topological $k$-planar graph has maximum degree at most $k$ and is thus $k$-degenerate.
 Hence, every topological $k$-planar graph has topological thickness at most $k + 1$.
 On the other hand, if $G$ is $k$-matching-planar, then $X_{G}$ can be dense.
 For example, if $G$ consists of two crossing stars, each with $n$ leaves (shown in \cref{crossingstars}(b)), then $G$ is a topological 1-matching-planar graph, but $X_{G}$ is isomorphic to $K_{n,n}$, which is dense with unbounded degeneracy.
 So \cref{introtopologicalthickness} says that a certain class of dense graphs has bounded chromatic number, which therefore is an interesting and non-trivial result.

 \header{Coloured Planarisations} Associated with every topological graph $G$ is the planarisation $G'$, which is obtained from $G$ by placing a `dummy' vertex at every crossing point (see \cref{topologicalgraphs}).
 The planarisation $G'$ can be useful in proving that a structural property of planar graphs also holds for topological graphs with few crossings per edge.
 For example, for every edge $uv$ of a topological $k$-planar graph $G$, $\dist_{G'}(u, v) \leqslant k + 1$.
+This is the starting point for the proof by \citet{DMW23} and \citet{HW24} that $k$-planar graphs have bounded row treewidth.
 However, this distance property ceases to be true for topological graphs with many crossings per edge, and this makes the standard planarisation method unsuitable for our purposes.
 To address this issue, we introduce the notion of a coloured planarisation.
 Given a topological graph $G$ and a transparent ordered $c$-edge-colouring $\phi$ of $G$, the coloured planarisation $G^{\phi}$ is obtained from $G'$ by contracting certain edges.
 This enables us to prove an analogous `distance property' for coloured planarisations of certain topological graphs (\cref{distancelemma}).
 Combining this with other properties, we show that $G$ inherits certain structural properties of the planar graph $G^{\phi}$.

 We believe that coloured planarisations are of independent interest and might be applicable for other problems about topological graphs with an unbounded number of crossings per edge.